 The government and the defendant agreed to a Rule 11(e)(1)(C) plea.
 They agreed that if the defendant pled guilty to ADW, the sentence would be 24 months, ESS all, and 3 years probation.
 The parties also agreed that the defendant would spend the first six months in a halfway house as a condition of probation.
 See D.C.
-Code § 16-710(b-1).
+Official Code § 16-710(b-1).
 The defendant's case falls in box 6A (dark gray), which permits a short split sentence.
-However, if a short split sentence instead of a probation sentence were imposed, the initial period of incarceration of six months or less would be controlled by the Bureau of Prisons, which cannot send a person to a halfway house at the beginning of a sentence.
-By agreeing to six months in a halfway house as a condition of probation, the parties could ensure that the defendant would be sent to a halfway house in the District of Columbia so that he or she could maintain his or her employment.
-Box 6A does not permit an entirely suspended sentence with probation (absent a departure based on a mitigating factor).
+However, if a short split sentence instead of a probation sentence were imposed, the initial period of incarceration of six months or less would be controlled by the Bureau of Prisons, which cannot send a person to a halfway house as a condition of probation, the parties could ensure that the defendant would be sent to a halfway house in the District of Columbia so that he or she could maintain his or her employment.
+Box

+6A does not permit an entirely suspended sentence with probation (absent a departure based on a mitigating factor).
 However, if the court accepts the Rule 11 (e)(1)(C) plea, the court may (in fact, must) impose the agreed-upon sentence of 24 months, ESS all, three years probation with the first six months in a halfway house.
 This is a compliant sentence.
 The judge need explain only that the sentence was imposed pursuant to a Rule 11 (e)(1)(C) plea.
 The judge, of course, does not have to accept an 11(e)(1)(C) plea agreement.